EfajTahamidRifat/Parallux/CONTRIBUTING.md

 ## Code of conduct

 Be direct, be kind, assume good faith.
-Disagreements about taste (easing curves, color choices) are normal in a project like this — argue from "here's why it reads better" rather than just preference.
+Disagreements about taste (easing curves, color choices) are normal — argue from "here's why it reads better" rather than just preference.